Braginskii Viscosity in Cosmological Simulations of Galaxy Clusters: Implementation, Validation, and First Application: Methods

 \subsection{Theoretical Considerations}

-The large difference in magnitude between the gyro-radius and the viscous scale allows treating the ICM as a compressible magnetized plasma, where the dynamic interactions significantly impact the evolution of magnetic fields.
-The magnetic field applies forces to the plasma, while plasma motions bend, fold, and stretch the magnetic field lines in return, leading to the amplification of the magnetic field itself.
+The large difference in magnitude between the gyro-radius and the viscous scale allows treating the ICM as a magnetized plasma, where the dynamic interactions significantly impact the evolution of magnetic fields.
+The magnetic field applies forces to the plasma, while the flow advects and distorts the field.
 These complex interactions are captured by the equations of MHD, which describe the continuum evolution of a conducting fluid coupled to magnetic fields.
 This framework is particularly well-suited for describing the behavior of the ICM, where magnetic fields, though dynamically subdominant to thermal pressure in high-$\beta$ regions, still regulate plasma dynamics through both large-scale forces and the mediation of microscale instabilities.

 In the Lagrangian form, the ideal MHD equations (conservation of mass, momentum, energy, and magnetic field) can be written as:

 where

 is the Lagrangian derivative. $\rho$ is the gas density, $\mathbf{v}$ the velocity of the fluid, $\mathbf{Q}$ is the heat flux, $\boldsymbol{\Pi}$ is the viscous stress tensor and $\Phi$ is the gravitational potential. $E$ is the energy per unit volume (kinetic + thermal + magnetic)